NIRSpec Traditional Detector Readout Mode

 The other NIRSpec readout mode, IRS2, will deliver enhanced noise performance and is recommended above the traditional readout patterns for all science cases that are not in danger of saturating.

-The NIRSpec traditional readout patterns are NRS 1 and NRSRAPID, which are summarized in Table 1 and presented in Figure 2.
+The NIRSpec traditional readout patterns are NRS* and NRSRAPID, which are summarized in Table 1 and presented in Figure 2.
 The NRSRAPID readout pattern saves each frame as a group, so the integration ramps are sampled every 10.737 s.
 The NRS readout pattern averages four frames into a group onboard the spacecraft, saving one group every 42.947 s in a ramp.
 In practice, using the NRSRAPID readout pattern with frequent recording of data groups is preferable and encouraged for all science use cases with no data volume limitations (the JWST Astronomer's Proposal Tool (APT) will warn users if data volume is an issue for an observing program).
-Two additional patterns are offered for MSA standard target acquisition (MSATA) called NRSRAPIDD1 and NRSRAPIDD2.
+Three additional patterns are offered for MSA standard target acquisition (MSATA) called NRSRAPIDD1, NRSRAPIDD2, and NRSRAPIDD6.
 These patterns are used to extend the duration of the TA exposures to reach fainter magnitude reference stars.

 Table 1.
 NIRSpec traditional readout patterns